julcollas/rbh-quota/README.txt

 # or execute it with arguments (see 'rbh-quota --help')
 rbh-quota -u robinhood -h localhost

-'QUOTA' table with the appropriate timestamp will be created on the chose database or an error will be issued.
+A table 'QUOTA' will be created on the chosen database or an error will be issued.

 V - Configuration file
 ======================

 template for '~/.rbh-quota.ini' :

 [rbh-quota_api]
 db_host = "..."
 db_user = "robinhood"